*MARKER* 0

 We prefer Old English to polish and buff our statues.
 The use of a wood polish like Old English will keep the wood looking fresh and keep the colors looking vibrant.
 For natural wood and painted wooden statues we recommend Old English for lighter woods.
 For darker wood statues we recommend Old English for darker woods.
 Lotus Sculpture cleans and polishes each wooden statue prior to shipping them to the customer.

 We recommend keeping wooden statues in an indoor environment.
 Wood statues can go outside however, they will wear more quickly and develop an antique appearance.
 If you would like to put a wood statue from Lotus Sculpture outside and keep the same appearance of the sculpture we would recommend first coating the statue with a couple of layers of sealant or polyurethane.
 We would then recommend placing the statue in a partially covered area.
 The more exposure to the elements the more the statue will wear over time.
-Please feel free to contact us directly if you have any questions regarding your wooden statue from Lotus Sculpture, (760) 994-4455 or info@lotussculpture.com.
+Please feel free to contact us directly if you have any questions regarding your wooden statue from Lotus Sculpture, (760) 994-4455 or [email protected].

 USA Shipping

 This sculpture is in our Oceanside, California store and ready for immediate shipping.
 The shipping charge is automatically calculated by UPS for shipping within the United States.
 Each sculpture is usually shipped within 24 hours of the order with the exception of the weekend.
-To obtain a shipping quote simply add the statue you are interested in to your shopping cart and then select click on the "Calculate Domestic Shipping" button.
-Lotus Sculpture uses Instapak foam injection packing system or bubble wrap and recycled peanuts to ensure that all our pieces arrive undamaged.
-Click here to learn more about Lotus Sculptures packing.

 International Shipping